TITLE International Enrollment Coordinator

 MAJOR ADMINISTRATOR Associate Vice President of International Programs

-The Associate Director of International Services is responsible for assisting with the development and administration of an effective international student admissions and services program which includes processing international applications for admissions, evaluating transcripts from educational institutions outside the United States, and assisting with the development of intercultural educational opportunities for both international and domestic students.
-The Associate Director supervises the office in absence of the Director.
+The International Enrollment Manager is responsible for assisting with the development and administration of an effective international student admissions and enrollment program which includes processing international applications for admissions, evaluating transcripts from educational institutions outside the United States, maintaining and dispersing international enrollment data, and coordinating the international student communications plan.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: Must have a working knowledge of word processing, spreadsheet, and database applications.
-Knowledge of recruitment and admission procedures and policies is required.
-Strong oral and written communication skills as well as excellent interpersonal skills are required.
-International student admissions experience is preferred.
-Familiarity with languages other than English is desirable.
+Skills: A working knowledge of word processing, spreadsheet, and database applications is required.
+Strong verbal and written communication skills as well as excellent interpersonal skills are required.
+Basic knowledge of U.S. immigration regulations and the Student Exchange Visitor Program (SEVP) is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBLITIES

-2. Ensures effective and efficient processing of international student applications by designing application forms, supervising the processing of admissions applications and transcripts, monitoring achievement of office goals for response time, and providing direction and supervision to the evaluation staff.
+2. Ensures effective and efficient processing of international student applications by monitoring and executing application processing and gauging the achievement of office goals for response time and overall international student enrollment.

-3. Administers the University’s international student admission policy by reviewing the academic credentials of applicants, advising students not qualified for admission regarding alternatives, and recommending policy and procedure to senior administrators when appropriate.
+3. Upholds the University’s international student admission policy by reviewing the academic credentials of applicants, advising students not qualified for admission regarding alternatives, and recommending policy and procedure University departments and senior administrators when appropriate.

-4. Ensures effective follow-up with admitted international students by developing admission letters and information for those students, supervising the processing and distribution of admission letters and immigration documents, coordinating with other offices (e.g., Admissions, Residence Life and Services, and Financial Services) in dissemination of information to admitted students, and conducting research regarding the needs and perceptions of admitted international students.
+4. Ensures effective follow-up with admitted international students through a comprehensive communications plan, facilitates the processing and distribution of admission documents, coordinates with other offices (e.g., Admissions, Residence Life, Housing and Dining Services, Taylor Health and Wellness, and Financial Services) in the dissemination of information to admitted students, and conducts research regarding the needs and perceptions of admitted international students.

-6. Facilitates the academic and personal success of international students by assisting them in effectively utilizing the resources of the University and serving as a liaison between the Office of International Services and other University offices that provide services to international students, such as Academic Advisement, the Graduate College, Residence Life and Services, Public Safety, Financial Services, and academic departments.
+6. Facilitates the academic and personal success of international students by assisting them in effectively utilizing the resources of the University and serving as a liaison between the Office of International Services and other University offices that provide services to international students, such as Academic Advisement, the Graduate College, Residence Life, Housing and Dining Services, Safety and Transportation, Financial Services, and all academic departments.

-7. Provides and analyzes information for management purposes by producing reports as needed utilizing familiarity with student databases and using query tools.
+7. Provides and analyzes information for management purposes by regularly producing reports utilizing student databases and effectively using query tools.

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-9. Maintains competency and professional currency through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of International Services.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses and conferences, and participating in training as directed by the Director of International Services.

-10. Contributes to the overall success of International Services by performing all other duties and responsibilities as assigned.
+10. Contributes to the overall success of the office by performing all other duties and responsibilities as assigned in support of the International Services team.

-The Associate Director of International Services is supervised by the Director of International Services and may supervise student and non-student part-time employees and graduate assistants.
+The International Enrollment Manager is supervised by the Director of International Services and may supervise student staff and graduate assistants.

 OFFICE OF HUMAN RESOURCES